Investment fund pushes for AOL strategy shake-up

 Starboard was spun off from Ramius LLC in March 2011 and is led by Chief Executive Jeff Smith.
 It describes itself as a value investor focused on U.S. small cap companies.
 Its investment team has previously been involved in shareholder activism with smaller medical and tech companies.

-(Reporting by Yinka Adegoke and Sinead Carew in New York; Editing by Gerald E. McCormick, Tim Dobbyn and Phil Berlowitz)
+(Reporting by Yinka Adegoke and Sinead Carew in New York; Editing by Gerald E. McCormick and Tim Dobbyn)

 Software exporter Wipro Ltd said on Monday the payable date for its American Depository Receipts (ADR) bonus issue is yet to be determined.